>

 Compared to a short-tail keyword search of "roses," the intention is much clearer — the user knows what they want.

-The extra information in this search enables Google to show better-matched results in the SERP, resulting in higher CTR.
+The extra information in this search enables Google to show better-matched results in the SERP, resulting in higher SEO CTR.

 Outside of the SERP, it also impacts your conversion rate.
 As you’re serving up specific pages that match the intent, the user is more likely to convert.